 If he had stayed, on October 13, Phu Quang would have celebrated his 75th birthday, coinciding with the bustling occasion of Hanoi celebrating the 70th anniversary of the capital's Liberation Day.

-It has been nearly 3 years since the winner of the For the Love of Hanoi award left this temporary world (December 2021), but somewhere in the mist of Hanoi, the image of "an artist wandering the streets, suddenly finding himself unable to remember a single road" still lingers - as he once admitted, "I see myself in that talented verse by poet Phan Vu"...
+It has been nearly 3 years since the winner of the For the Love of Hanoi award left this world (December 2021), but somewhere in the mist of Hanoi, the image of "an artist wandering the streets, suddenly finding himself unable to remember a single road" still lingers - as he once admitted, "I see myself in that talented verse of poet Phan Vu"...

 Musician Phu Quang in the annual composer music nights at the Hanoi Opera House